 In compromised skin, the outer layer (epidermis) has been damaged.
 You can think of it like a blanket that’s frayed and thin with several small holes and tears.
 This causes two problems: 1) the skin can no longer hold onto moisture as well, causing dryness, flaking, itching, and redness; and 2) the skin can’t protect itself as well, making it more vulnerable to environmental toxins, harmful UV rays, bacteria, allergens, and harsh chemical ingredients in personal care products.

 What causes compromised skin?
-Many different things can damage the outer layer of skin.
+Many different things can damage the outer layer of skin/skin barrier.
 Researchers recently discovered, for example, that malfunctions in certain genes that direct the formation of the outer layer can lead to psoriasis.
-Other skin problems like dermatitis and eczema also involve a compromised outer layer, though what causes that barrier to break down scientists aren’t sure.
+Other skin problems like dermatitis and eczema also involve a compromised outer layer, though what causes that skin barrier to break down scientists aren’t sure.
 There does appear to be a connection in people who suffer from asthma, hay fever, and allergies, and again, there appears to be a genetic link, as these problems often occur in families.

 - thicken skin on the back of the neck and upper back,